5 Diseases That Cause Dysphagia. Causes, Mechanisms, and Recovery

 According to Martino et al. (2005), stroke affects the corticobulbar pathways that control pharyngeal and laryngeal muscles essential for safe swallowing.
 The research found that both cortical and subcortical strokes can impair the precise timing and coordination required for the oral, pharyngeal, and esophageal phases of swallowing.

 More than 50% of stroke survivors experience swallowing difficulties, though most recover within a week.
 For many patients, dysphagia proves temporary, with significant improvement occurring within the first few months.
 However, some may experience lasting difficulties requiring long-term dietary modifications.
-Recovery varies greatly, some regain normal swallowing within days, while others need months of therapy or permanent texture changes.
+Recovery varies greatly; some regain normal swallowing within days, while others need months of therapy or permanent texture changes.

 2. Parkinson's Disease